 Wall Street was hammered anew over accelerating number of COVID-19 cases in the US and collapse of oil price after OPEC+ failed to reach an agreement to extend production cut.
 The Dow Jones Industrial Average Index (DJIA) was down 13.74% over the month, while the S&P 500 index fell 12.51% and the Nasdaq Composite Index slid 10.12%.
 The DJIA had actually plunged to as low as 18,591 on 23 March before rebounding 21% over the subsequent 3 days, helped by US Government moves to introduce a US$2 trillion stimulus package to rescue the economy.
 The US Dollar index was up by 0.93% in March.

-In the Eurozone, the Stoxx Europe 600 Index was down by 8.54% as investors weighed concerns over the spread of the coronavirus in Italy and across the world.
-The WHO sent a mission to Italy to support Italian authorities as the death toll in the country from COVID-19 climbed.
-Meanwhile, Switzerland and Austria confirmed first case of the virus in the month.
+In the Eurozone, the Stoxx Europe 600 Index was down by 14.80% as investors weighed concerns over the spread of the coronavirus in Europe and across the world.
+During the month, Fitch Ratings downgraded the credit rating outlook of the Italian banking sector to negative from stable, citing stress from the virus.

 The China A-shares were down 6.44%, while the Hang Seng Index closed 9.67% lower m.o.m.
 China outperformed the world, mainly driven by the country being ahead of the epidemic control curve and the start of gradual resumption in economic activity there.
 While faring relatively better than other markets, the Hang Seng Index recorded its biggest quarterly decline since 3Q15, brought about by the COVID-19 pandemic.